 How to guarantee a successful run?
 Well known plays always sell well and also often plays which attract lots of interest, either from a specialist audience and often believe it or not, the more obscure and specialist the audience, often means the more bums on seats.
 An example was our recent season of plays performed in Russian.
 These completely sold out for the entire 3 weeks!
 Often newer writing by unknown writers attract less seats sold and depend on friends and family of the cast to make up a percentage of the seats sold.
 Also a factor is that if the cast are London based often the more friends and family of the cast come along and watch the play.
 Of course, the bigger the cast, the more audience they bring.

 CAN I VIDEO A PERFORMANCE?
 If you want to film a performance which there is public attending, you may do so providing at point of sale it is made clear that the performance is to be filmed and also must be stated on all publicity material.
+Any filming of a public performance is chargeable on top of your hire fee and the rates can be discussed with us on 0208 694 1888.
 You may film a dress rehearsal without permission.
 We refuse permission for all filming if the public is not made aware before they purchase a ticket.
 Also STROBE LIGHTING can only be used if it is stated on all publicity material and at point of sale.

 How do I get my production reviewed?
 Many local paper reviewers won’t attend any theatre production which has less then a three week run, and this goes for 'Time Out' also.
 However lots of web based reviewers will attend productions with week long or even shorter runs.
 Also 'The Stage' newspaper often attends for shorter runs.
 We can supply a list of reviewers from a number of great web and paper publications depending on your run length.